-These days we’re hearing lots of talk about “agile innovation.”
+These days we’re hearing a lot about “agile innovation.”
 Teams using agile processes get things done faster than teams using traditional processes, and they keep customers happier.
-Agile methods will keep your websites up and running, minimizing downtime during the influx of website traffic.
+Agile methods will keep your websites up and running, minimizing downtime during the influx of website traffic regarding website maintenance.

 An offshoot of agile, continuous delivery lets organizations release small, incremental updates regularly.
 But continuous delivery is not just for the behemoth likes of Amazon, Facebook, and Google, which manage massive, constantly changing code bases; the practice has benefits and implications for smaller e-commerce organizations as well.